THE FUND SUPPORTed COMMUNITY NEEDS AS A DIRECT RESULT OF THE CORONAVIRUS PANDEMIC.

 - Funds went directly to community foundations, Minnesota Initiative Foundations or other intermediaries that have an existing grant-making process in place

 “ In times of need, the generosity of Minnesotans can be counted on to support community-led solutions for those who are vulnerable and at-risk in our state.
 As Minnesotans face risks associated with the coronavirus, that generosity will again be deployed through the Minnesota Disaster Recovery Fund.”

 Eric J. Jolly, Ph.D., president and CEO of the Saint Paul & Minnesota Foundation

-The MDRF Advisory Committee is comprised of cross-sector community leaders from throughout the state of Minnesota with experience in disaster recovery and/or philanthropy.
-Members are charged with discernment of timely emerging disaster recovery needs, in addition to holding the authority for fund allocation recommendations.
+The MDRF Advisory Committee was comprised of cross-sector community leaders from throughout the state of Minnesota with experience in disaster recovery and/or philanthropy.
+Members were charged with discernment of timely emerging disaster recovery needs, in addition to holding the authority for fund allocation recommendations.

-Saint Paul & Minnesota Foundation representatives on the Advisory Committee include Eric J. Jolly, Ph.D., president and CEO; and Carrie Jo Short, senior director of Community Impact.
+Saint Paul & Minnesota Foundation representatives on the Advisory Committee included President & CEO Eric J. Jolly, Ph.D.; and Senior Director of Community Impact Carrie Jo Short.